feihong/hashnode-blog/ckwjh9b4z06ohgns1f0k837w2.md

 ## Test post

-This is to test that backups to github repo are working
+This is to test that backups to [github repo](https://github.com/feihong/hashnode-blog) are working.

+Looks like drafts are not backed up, though.